ic-labs/django-icekit/docs/topics/workflow.md

 NOTE: The model change tracking is based on Django admin's `LogEntry` mechanisms and is fairly simplistic: it will not track model changes performed outside the admin.

+### WorkflowStepTabularInline

+The `icekit.workflow.admin.WorkflowStepTabularInline` provides an inline for assigning and managing workflow step relationships with items in the Django admin.

 [publishing]: publishing.md